uhqd/esapiForDummies/README.md

 Now you are ready to start.
 Let's see two easy way to say Hello with a simple script in Eclipse: from github and using the wizard.
 Try both in the following order.

 ##  2. Install and execute your first script from a github repository
-### Cloning a repo
+### Cloning a repo (if you do not know github)
 Find a github repository (repo) containing an ESAPI script, made by other users that you want to try.
 On the repository github page, click on the button **CODE** and copy the https link

 On your computer, create an empty directory.
 This directory must be available from your Eclipse Station (to be executed).

-Open Visual Studio and select from the Start Window: "Cloning a project".
+Open Visual Studio and select from the first Window: "Cloning a project".
 A window is displayed

-Paste the *https link* to the repo in the first field and the complete path to your empty directory (the project will be downloaded in this directory), then click **ok**
+Paste in the first field the *https link* and in the second field, the complete path to your empty directory (the project will be downloaded in this directory), then click **ok**

 Close Visual Studio.